Lymphoma treatment side effects

 Hair loss or thinning

-This is caused by chemotherapy treatment.
+Hair loss is caused by chemotherapy and some other treatments.
 There are lots of things that can help you deal with hair loss, and your hair will grow back once your treatment has finished.
-Macmillan have more information on hair loss.

 Changes to your bowel habits

 You may have diarrhoea (frequent, loose or watery poo) or be constipated (find it hard to poo).
 There are medicines for this, and changes to your diet may help.
 Ask your healthcare team to refer you to a dietitian.